 We often see the marketing machine go into overdrive, and certain cannabinoids and terpenoids become the flavor of the month.
 CBD is perhaps the biggest example of this, and many people say they only want CBD without any THC.
-This is an unscientific way of going about things, as some people, for example those who suffer from cancer or neurological conditions such as multiple sclerosis, may need THC in order to beat pain and/or spasms.
+This is an unscientific way of going about things, like some people, for example, those who suffer from cancer or neurological conditions such as multiple sclerosis may need THC in order to beat pain and/or spasms.

 Also, without the THC, the CBD generally doesn’t do as good a job.
 CBD is a powerful antiemetic.
 Combine it with a little THC and CBDA, and the CBD becomes an even more powerful antiemetic with fewer side effects.
 For a person with ADD/ADHD, a sativa with THC and terpenes like limonene, pinene, and beta-caryophyllene may be helpful, although those who are prone to anxiety may wish to give such a profile a wide berth.
 Resist good marketing, and pay no heed to those who speak ill of THC or any other cannabinoid or terpene.
 The entourage effect is very real.

 Yet, for all the problems associated with “hunting” for specific cannabinoids and terpenoids, some conditions do respond best to certain profiles.
 We do not yet know precisely which profile is best for which condition, but we’ve recognized some patterns.

 The following table will hopefully illustrate these patterns, but please be warned that this is more theoretical and based upon observation rather than any definitive clinical evidence.
 We recommend taking any advice on strains with a pinch of salt, but we hope this provides a good starting point.

 Download Our Dosing Guide for Common Qualifying Conditions